Hitakashi/Hitbox-API/chat/moderators.md

 ## `POST /chat/moderators/:channel`

 Adds or removes chat moderators.
+Toggle `remove` for what action you want.

 ### Example URL